Particles and Waves Lab banner

 Electromagnetic scattering for cloud remote sensing

-Building the physical bridge between cloud particle microphysics and radar/lidar observations by extending Lattice Boltzmann electromagnetic solvers to wet and irregular particle shapes, generating scattering lookup datasets, and coupling these with evolving particle states from LES to support cloud profiling radars and Earth observation missions.
+Extending Lattice Boltzmann electromagnetic solvers to wet, irregular particle shapes, generating scattering lookup datasets, and coupling them with evolving particle states from LES to support cloud profiling radars and Earth observation missions.

 Geophysical